What Do the NCC Changes Mean to You – Stage 1

 Window and door fixings

-There is a new mandate proposed for the minimum number and type of fixings needed when installing windows and doors into a home.
+There is a new mandate for the minimum number and type of fixings needed when installing windows and doors into a home.
 In response to these amends, AGWA released Version 2 of their Window and Door Fixing Guide.
 This clarifies the minimum requirements across different frame material types, from timber and masonry to lightweight steel.
 It also covers what’s needed for varying wind ratings.

 AGWA’s guide features a handy table that shows the required nail diameter in relation to window width and height.
 It’s worth noting that if a product is more than 1200mm from a corner, the minimum number of fixings required reduces by 40%.

 Window and door flashing